-Ultrasonic pest repellers are a popular alternative to the chemical pesticides top pest control companies often use.
+Ultrasonic pest repellers are a popular alternative to the chemical pesticides leading pest control brands often use.
 These plug-in or battery-operated devices are marketed as safe and environmentally friendly.
 The ultrasonic waves they emit are meant to disrupt pests’ nervous systems, making it uncomfortable for them to stay in the area.
 But does scientific evidence support these claims, or are ultrasonic pest repellers a gimmick?
-Let’s take a closer look.
+We’ll explain why these devices are “too good to be true” and offer some better alternatives for preventing pest infestations in your home.

 The Science Behind Ultrasonic Pest Repellers

 Ultrasonic pest repellers are small electronic devices that emit high-frequency sound waves, also known as ultrasonic sound waves, to repel cockroaches, crickets, bed bugs, rodents, and other pests.
-These devices produce sound at a frequency that is intolerable to pests but inaudible to humans.
+These devices produce sound at a frequency that is inaudible to humans but supposedly intolerable to pests.

 Electronic pest repellers’ frequencies typically fall between 20 kilohertz (kHz) and 100 kHz.
 For perspective, humans can hear sounds with frequencies ranging from 20 hertz (Hz) to 20 kHz.
-In theory, these high-frequency sounds should irritate and confuse pests, making it difficult for them to communicate, breed, and navigate their surroundings.
+The makers of these devices claim that high-frequency sounds above 20 kHz irritate and confuse pests, making it difficult for them to communicate, breed, and navigate their surroundings.

-Ultimately, the discomfort pests experience should drive them away from the area where the device operates.
-The sound may even induce an audiogenic seizure response, a physiological response characterized by convulsions, nondirectional running, and cerebral hemorrhage.
+Ultimately, the manufacturers say, the discomfort pests experience should drive them away from the area where the device operates.
+Some manufacturers even claim that the sound induces an audiogenic seizure response, a physiological response characterized by convulsions, nondirectional running, and cerebral hemorrhage.

 Are Ultrasonic Pest Repellers Effective?